Rick712/performance-matters/AUDIT.md

 ![Videostrip begin en eind webpagecheck.com](https://i.imgur.com/YRrQPdw.png) Here you can see the timeline of the render progress.
 The one with optimized files is the above.
 Every frame is 0.5 second.
 You can clearly see the difference between the two.

+## Conclusion
+As you can see the loadtime has been reduced by almost 50%.
+The first meaningfull paint time is reduced by 4.7 seconds, and this is even with SSL enabled.
+In the first test I didn't enable SSL, so in the last test SSL takes even more time to render the page. and the overall performance is 27 points higher, and first interactive time has been reduced by 4 seconds.
+Overall I'm pretty satisfied with these numbers.
+I think I could reduce the time even more, but this is a pretty solid improvement for now.